radioactivedecay/radioactivedecay/docs/source/installation.rst

     $ pip install radioactivedecay

-This will also attempt to install NumPy, SciPy and SymPy if they are missing from your Python environment.
+This command will also attempt to install Matplotlib, NetworkX, NumPy, SciPy and SymPy if they are missing from your Python environment.

 It is also possible to clone the GitHub `repository
 <https://github.com/alexmalins/radioactivedecay>`_ and install from within the